MuhammadHussain06/ai-inference-overhead-harness/README.md

   ~one random draw, and each AI tier's marginal cost over calibration is its DataFrame construction plus inference.
 - Reactive Java stack end-to-end (WebFlux + R2DBC).
-- CPU-pinned, resource-limited containers, with pinning verified (not just assumed) against each container's live cgroup during a full suite run.
+- CPU-pinned, resource-limited containers.
+Pinning is verified per rep against each container's live cgroup cpuset, not just the requested compose config.
 - Model inference is pinned to `n_jobs=1` at load time, read back and verified rather than just requested — exposed per-tier on `/health` as `nJobsVerified`.
 The Python container also pins `OMP_NUM_THREADS`,